Priyanshg0211/Priyanshg0211/README.md

 ## Priyansh Gupta - UI/UX Designer & Flutter Developer

 ## Introduction
 Hello!
 I'm Priyansh Gupta, a UI/UX Designer with a passion for Flutter development.
 I'm excited about the possibilities that Flutter brings to the world of app development and am actively exploring its potential.
-I'm also proud to be a core team member at GDSC BIT D (Google Developer Student Clubs, Birla Institute of Technology, Mesra).
+I'm also proud to be a core team member at GDSC BITD (Google Developer Student Clubs, Birla Institute of Technology, Durg).

 ## Contact Information
 You can reach out to me on various platforms: